It is definitely a lot smaller than eBay in terms of membership size, but this is one of the things that make Etsy special.

 Where to Find Mattress Tester Jobs

-The first website you should look at is FlexJobs, where they’ve carefully vetted the companies who list open positions.
+The first website you should look at is FlexJobs, where they’ve carefully vetted the companies that list open positions.

 If you aren’t successful in finding a job from FlexJobs, you can compile a list of mattress companies yourself through an internet search and initiate contact with them.